Deep Dive

 • Team Leadership.
 Leading the legal department, which may include attorneys, compliance, privacy, ethics, and government affairs professionals, and paralegals.
 This involves internal and external legal team hiring, ensuring ongoing professional development, and resource management.

 • Stakeholder Communication.
-Keeping the board and other stakeholders informed about relevant legal matters, including potential risks and litigation.
+Keeping the board and other stakeholders informed about relevant legal matters, including potential risks and litigation, as well as highlighting the legal department's impact.

 • Regulatory Liaising.
 Engaging with external regulatory bodies and government agencies, ensuring the company is abreast of the latest rules and policies, and maintaining good relations.